icra/uct-icra-model/README.md

   - create item list with lluís corominas

 ## Documentation
-  - the equations are in the file "formulas/formulas.ms".
+  - the equations are in "formulas/formulas.ms" which is compiled to "formulas/formulas.ms.pdf".

 ## Future
   - new warnings module